stretchr/testify/README.md

 The `mock` package provides a mechanism for easily writing mock objects that can be used in place of real objects when writing test code.

+An example test function that tests a piece of code that relies on an external object `testObj`, can setup expectations (testify) and assert that they indeed happened:

+    package yours

+    import (
+      "testing"
+      "github.com/stretchrcom/testify/mock"
+    )

+    /*
+      Test objects
+    */

+    // MyMockedObject is a mocked object that implements an interface
+    // that describes an object that the code I am testing relies on. type MyMockedObject struct{
+      mock.Mock
+    }

+    // DoSomething is a method on MyMockedObject that implements some interface
+    // and just records the activity, and returns what the Mock object tells it to.
+    //
+    // In the real object, this method would do something useful, but since this
+    // is a mocked object - we're just going to stub it out.
+    //
+    // NOTE: This method is not being tested here, code that uses this object is. func (m *MyMockedObject) DoSomething(number int) (bool, error) {

+      args := m.Mock.Called(number)
+      return args.Bool(0), args.Error(1)

+    }

+    /*
+      Actual test functions
+    */

+    // TestSomething is an example of how to use our test object to
+    // make assertions about some target code we are testing. func TestSomething(t *testing.T) {

+      // create an instance of our test object testObj := new(MyMockedObject)

+      // setup expectations
+      testObj.On("DoSomething", 123).Return(true, nil)

+      // call the code we are testing targetFuncThatDoesSomethingWithObj(testObj)

+      // assert that the expectations were met testObj.Mock.AssertExpectations(t)

+    }

 For more information on how to write mock code, check out the [API documentation for the `mock` package](http://go.pkgdoc.org/github.com/stretchrcom/testify/mock).

 ------